-As more and more conservatives have complained social media companies are unfairly applying content policies to suppress their speech, the Trump administration and some Congressional Republicans called for reform of Section 230.
+As more and more conservatives have complained social media companies are unfairly applying content policies to suppress their speech, the Trump administration and some congressional Republicans called for reform of Section 230.

-After Twitter started fact-checking his tweets, President Donald Trump issued an executive order to petition the Federal Communications Commission to “clarify” immunity requirements.
-Attorney General William Barr released a blueprint for reform, calling on Congress to limit immunity and change the phrase “otherwise objectionable” to the less vague wording of “unlawful and promotes terrorism.”
+After Twitter started fact-checking his tweets, former President Donald Trump issued an executive order to petition the Federal Communications Commission to “clarify” immunity requirements.
+Former Attorney General William Barr released a blueprint for reform, calling on Congress to limit immunity and change the phrase “otherwise objectionable” to the less vague wording of “unlawful and promotes terrorism.”
 A handful of Senate Republicans also introduced a bill to narrow and redefine the standards for “good faith” immunity.

 The American Principles Project also released a blueprint for Section 230 reform in June 2020, calling for a return to the original intent of the regulations, to incentivize free speech and protect children from obscene content.

 - Liberal voting advocacy groups filed suit in August 2020 against Trump’s social media executive order claiming it harms voters who receive information through social media.

 - The FCC opened a 45-day public comment period on Aug.
 3, 2020, to listen to feedback surrounding the Trump administration's petition to revise Section 230.